 Opening: Thursday, 19 July 2018 – 6:00pm

-The first U.S.exhibition for Bulgarian artist Anna-Maria Nikolova in West Hollywood
+The first solo U.S. exhibition of artist Anna-Maria Nikolova in West Hollywood

 The award-winning 12-year-old Nikolova debuts her bold and vibrant paintings on July 19, 2018 inspired by love, tragedy and the excitement of Life

-Acclaimed Bulgarian/Italian actress Irina Maleeva — known for a lifelong body of film, stage and television work — is hosting the first-ever U.S. exhibition of bold and colorful paintings in acrylics and oils by 12-year-old Bulgarian artist Anna-Maria Nikolova.
-It was in her native Sofia that Nikolova had her first one-person exhibition of 30 paintings in 2017 — an exhibition which resulted in a feature story in the May 2018 Bulgarian edition of OK! magazine.
+Acclaimed Bulgarian/Italian actress Irina Maleeva is hosting the first-ever U.S. exhibition of bold and colorful paintings in acrylics and oils by 12-year-old expressionist artist Anna-Maria Nikolova.
+It was in her native Sofia that Nikolova had her first individual exhibition of 30 paintings in 2017 — an exhibition which resulted in a feature story in the May 2018 Bulgarian edition of OK! magazine.
 And it is hard to imagine that six years earlier in 2012 that a six-year-old Nikolova won a silver medal at the International Children’s Art Exhibition in Japan after only one year of painting in a style that was recognized early on as being color-filled and expressive.
 Early on in her journey into painting, Nikolova was discovered as a “young Expressionist” by the great Bulgarian artist and art collector Svetlin Rusev.
 And more recently, her painting Grandpa Dobri was accepted by the renowned Saatchi Gallery in London and is part of a permanent digital exhibition.